 Diversifying with Education

-With Alliant International University, you can study at an award-winning school with highly accredited programs and a longstanding commitment to diversity.
+With Alliant International University, you can study at an award-winning school with highly accredited programs and a longstanding commitment to diverse communities as well as career development.

-Education is key to understanding one another and ourselves—through education, people become more knowledgeable of other diverse groups and diversify themselves along the way.
+Education is key to understanding one another and ourselves—through education, people become more knowledgeable of other diverse groups, start an initiative, and diversify themselves along the way.